Teddy95/webapp-boilerplate/README.md

 #### Add authentication providers

-You can add third party authentication in `/app/authentication.js` i.e. for GitHub.
+You can add third party authentication in `/app/authentication.js` e.g. for GitHub.

 ```javascript
 module.exports = {